github/docs/content/code-security/code-scanning/troubleshooting-code-scanning/some-languages-not-analyzed.md

 ---
-title: 'Some languages were not analyzed with CodeQL advanced setup'
+title: Some languages were not analyzed with CodeQL advanced setup
-shortTitle: 'Some languages not analyzed'
+shortTitle: Some languages not analyzed
 allowTitleToDifferFromFilename: true
 intro: 'If some languages were not analyzed, you can modify your {% data variables.product.prodname_code_scanning %} workflow to add a matrix specifying the languages you want to analyze.'
 versions: